Syndicate Agreement Architecture

 Exam Tip: Gotchas

 • AAU liability is SEVERAL, not joint.
 If underwriter A fails to place its allotment, underwriters B and C are NOT automatically on the hook for A's share.
-The single-largest underwriter often pulls "stepping up" rights to absorb a defaulting member, but that is a contractual term in the AAU, not an automatic rule of law.
+When a member defaults, the AAU allocates the defaulted securities pro-rata among the non-defaulting underwriters and lets the manager arrange replacement purchases; that is a contractual term, not an automatic rule of law.

 • The lead manager is the agent for the syndicate.
 Authority to price the deal, sign the underwriting agreement, allocate shares, and run stabilization flows from the AAU appointment, not from any standalone regulatory mandate.